andrewpatcarr/CV_OrigamiRobot_Fall2024/log.md

 - I am going to add a feature that will align the motors back to the same angle position after a turn has been done or any time the x readout from joystick is zero.
 This will allow for ease recentering back to initial tension.
 - The controller needs to be tuned and the added degrees adjusted such that at normal full speed, the motors have space (in the form of PWM) to adjust and give power to one motor over the other in the case that one side of the robot has more spring force pushing back.
 - made some final adjustments to the motor mount.
 Printing new ones that should be good to be mounted onto worm
+- way to do line 2 above: function that checks if motors are out of sync, if compression then whatever motor is more negative in postion (or whatever the correct sign is).
+Then this function tells the motor to go to the other motors position and will continue to do so until gets within some amount of degrees.
+Then allow normal compression movement

 11/11/2024
 ---